Opioid Toxicity

 Background

 Pain is arguably the most common reason why patients seek treatment, especially in the emergency department (ED).
 The modern physician wields many tools to relieve pain, the most potent of which are opioids.
 The term narcotic specifically refers to any substance that induces sleep, insensibility, or stupor, and it is used to refer to opioids or opioid derivatives.
-It is derived from the Greek "narke" that means "numbness or torpor."
+It is derived from the Greek "narke," which means "numbness or torpor."
 It is common, however inaccurate, that the public uses the term narcotics for any illicit psychoactive substance.

 From 2002 through 2010, prescriptions for opioid analgesics, rates of opioid diversion and abuse, and opioid-related deaths increased significantly in the United States.
 All three plateaued or decreased from 2011 through 2013.
 From 2013 to 2014, however, rates of opioid overdose deaths increased 14%, from 7.9 to 9.0 per 100,000 population.
 [7] By 2020, the overall rate of drug overdose deaths, 74.8% of which involved opioids, increased to 28.3 per 100,000 population.
 [1]